rajephon/YKSConverter/README.md

 YKSConverter is a tool to convert Mabinogi MML (PSG Basic) to MIDI.
 Implementation based on PSGConverter. [logue's PSGConverter](https://github.com/logue/PSGConverter)

+### Usage
+- just copy the YKSConverter folder to your build tree and use a C++11 compiler.
+- or Build library with cmake

 ### Example
 ```C++
 #include <iostream>